 Naturally, compensation is not everything.
 There are almost as many motivations to work for a startup as there are employees.
 However, it’s good to be aware of these things.
 You wouldn’t want to unknowingly negotiate against yourself and trade out marginal short-term gains for significant long-term gains.

-Next week the world’s leading startup event, Slush, returns to Helsinki.
-This internationally recognized event brings together over 3200 startups and 1500 investors.
+Next month, the world’s leading startup event, Slush, returns to Helsinki.
+This internationally recognized event brings together over 4600 startup founders and 2600 investors.
 While Slush